System Reliability Summary

-Pacific Scientific Energetic Materials Company (PacSci EMC) is an expert with systems reliability, safety and quality.
-An integral contributor to countless space, defense, aircraft and oil and gas programs, our long history of success is largely built on the reliability and safety of the solutions we create, customize and deliver.
+We are experts with systems reliability, safety and quality.
+As an integral contributor to countless space, defense, aircraft and oil and gas programs, our long history of success is largely built on the reliability and safety of the solutions we create, customize and deliver.

-PSEMC uses a variety of methods to calculate system reliability, including trade studies, mathematical modeling, in-depth analyses and rigorous testing.
+We use a variety of methods to calculate system reliability, including trade studies, mathematical modeling, indepth analyses and rigorous testing.

 A trade study is often the first step, with systematic analysis of the relationships between factors such as mission criticality, space, weight and cost in the context of a particular application.
 These factors form the elements of the trade study matrix and are weighted based on the system application.
 The trade study then assigns various potential design solutions a score based on how well they satisfy all the factors.